 As a community, we are educators and also learners.
-Here at TpT, we believe in continually learning and growing together.
-We know that the majority of public school students in the United States are students of color, and the majority of teachers are white.
-It’s important that TpT resources reflect this reality and that students can see their identities and experiences reflected in the materials used to learn.
-We want TpT resources to support and engage every single student.
+Here at TPT, we believe in continuous learning and growing together.
+We know that the majority of public school students in the United States are students of color, and the majority of teachers are White.
+It’s important that TPT resources reflect this reality and that students can see their identities and experiences reflected in the materials used to learn.
+We want TPT resources to support and engage every single student.

-We had the chance to speak with Esther Brunat, a TpT Teacher-Author and high school math teacher, who believes in the power of giving students the permission they need to be themselves.
+In June 2019, we had the chance to speak with Esther Brunat, a TPT Teacher-Author and high school math teacher, who believes in the power of giving students the permission they need to be themselves.

 Teaching experience: Seven years teaching high school math.
 Currently teaches high school in Florida and taught in Panama previously for three years.

 I am of Haitian descent.
 Both of my parents are Haitian immigrants, so I’m a first-generation American and college graduate.
 All of that makes up who I am.
 I currently teach high school math in Florida and have been teaching here for the past four years.
 Previously, I taught in Panama for three years.

 What drove you to become a teacher?

 Education is a big deal in the Haitian household, and my dad was always in education back in Haiti.
 He worked in schools while we were growing up.
 I was actually a business major in college, but failed accounting (ironically enough).
 I also knew I didn’t want to sit in an office all day.
 At the same time, I was volunteering with youth groups and camps at church and I knew I loved that age group.
 I decided to switch to education with a focus on math.
 It was definitely the right choice.

 How did you get started as a TPT Teacher-Author?